JadyLiu/demo-source-code/STYLE_GUIDE.md

 # Code Style Guide

 ## Legal
-- Always start with `Copyright (c) 2011-2025 Blackrock.
-All rights reserved.`
+- Always start with `Copyright (c) 2011-2025 Example Inc. All rights reserved.`

 ## Naming Conventions
 - Use `snake_case` for function and variable names.